matthias-reis/carda-gatsby/content/articles/2023/12/oslo-tapes-staring-at-the-sun-before-going-blind-en.md

 date: 2023-12-01T10:00:00.766Z
 slug: oslo-tapes-staring-at-the-sun-before-goin-blind-en
 typeName: Review
-title: 'Oslo Tapes – "Staring Into The Sun Before Goin‘ Blind"'
+title: 'Oslo Tapes – "Staring At The Sun Before Goin‘ Blind"'
 subTitle: The Beauty of Disorientation
-seoTitle: Oslo Tapes – "Staring Into The Sun Before Goin‘ Blind"
+seoTitle: Oslo Tapes – "Staring At The Sun Before Goin‘ Blind"
 description: 'The new Oslo Tapes album, "Staring At The Sun Before Goin‘ Blind", is out!
 Check it out here, and find out some fascination insights about it!'
 excerpt: 'With the new album, "Staring At The Sun Before Goin‘ Blind", Oslo Tapes releases a true masterpiece today.
 The eight songs are a very personal interpretation an acoustic mirage of disorientation and restlessness.
 You better listen to it right now!'
 image: https://storage.googleapis.com/cardamonchai-media/2023-12-01/oslo-tapes-jpg-imagine-181808_575443_1024_768/640.webp